This page gives some very general energy-saving discussion. (Click to Jump to heat pumps below)

 32. During a heatwave, minimise any unwanted incident heat gains from anything that uses power, and ventilate as appropriate.

 33. Avoid full-sun areas for the outside unit of your air-conditioner if possible.
+That said, if there is no alternative, then it should not be a show stopper.
 Ensure that it gets plenty of fresh air such that it does not re-circulate warm air around itself.
 Keep the heat-exchanger clean.